When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Deep scan facility for buried studs.
+• Deep scan: dedicated mode for finding buried studs.

 Cons